-McElhanney is aware of individuals receiving fraudulent job offers.
-Fraudulent job offers are being sent from organizations or individuals that are falsely pretending to recruit on behalf of McElhanney.
-The domains, mcelhanny.com or mcelhanneyca.com, for example, are fraudulent and not associated with any McElhanney company.
+McElhanney is aware of fraudulent job postings and individuals receiving fraudulent job offers.
+Fraudulent job offers and job postings are from organizations or individuals that are falsely pretending to recruit on behalf of McElhanney.
+The domains mcelhanny.com or mcelhanneyca.com, for example, are fraudulent and not associated with any McElhanney company.

 Please be aware:

-- Any correspondences coming from an unofficial McElhanney domain, for example: mcelhanny.com or mcelhanneyca.com, are fraudulent.
+• Any correspondence coming from an unofficial McElhanney domain, for example: mcelhanny.com or mcelhanneyca.com, are fraudulent.

 To protect yourself, do not respond to unsolicited job offers from individuals or e-mail addresses, and never disclose any details about yourself (including personal or financial) to anyone you do not know or trust or on a website you do not trust.

-If you believe you have received a fraudulent email from someone pretending to represent McElhanney, please consider reporting the incident to us by emailing: ReportCyberSecurityIssues@mcelhanney.com, as well as reporting the incident to your local law enforcement.
+If you believe you have received a fraudulent email from someone or come across an unfamiliar job posting pretending to represent McElhanney, please consider reporting the incident to us by emailing ReportCyberSecurityIssues@mcelhanney.com, as well as reporting the incident to your local law enforcement.

 For additional help with identifying fraudulent job offers, read this article.